NerdyDuck/NerdyDuck.ParameterValidation/README.md

 - .NET Framework 4.6 or newer for desktop applications
 - Universal Windows Platform (UWP) 10.0 (Windows 10) or newer for Windows Store Apps and [Windows 10 IoT](https://dev.windows.com/en-us/iot).

+#### Dependencies
+The project uses the following NuGet packages that are either found on NuGet.org or my own feed (see below):
+- NerdyDuck.CodedExceptions

 #### Languages
 The neutral resource language for all texts is English (en-US).
 Currently, the only localization available is German (de-DE).
 If you like to add other languages, feel free to send a pull request with the translated resources!